 (Because I know you’re wondering: Strč prst skrz krk is a Czech tongue-twister that means “stick a finger through the neck”.
 After hearing our waitress say it, Kevin was able to get pretty close!
 But that was before the drink, and he definitely couldn’t do it after.)

-Walk Down the Narrowest Street of Prague
+17. Narrowest Street of Prague

 Narrowest Street of Prague, Czech Republic

-The narrowest street of Prague is a skinny stairway between two buildings that has pedestrian traffic lights at each end to let you know when the stairway is free.
-It’s just under 20 inches wide at its narrowest spot.
+The narrowest street of Prague is a skinny stairway between two buildings that is just under 20 inches wide at its narrowest point.

-Chill Out at the Ice Pub Prague
+18. Ice Pub Prague

 It’s technically part of Karlovy Lázně, a 5-story club that’s the largest music club in central Europe.
-But you don’t have to go to the club to get to it, you just go through this pedestrian tunnel under the U Šalamouna building right next to Charles Bridge.
+But you don’t have to go to the club to get to it, you just go through a pedestrian tunnel under the U Šalamouna building right next to Charles Bridge.

 You book your 20 minute time slot, which includes either a vodka cocktail or a mocktail, and then pick up a thermal poncho with sleeves and a hood, as well as some gloves to keep you warm.
 Then they let you into what’s essentially a giant restaurant freezer that’s been iced over.
-The floors are extremely sticky, and I bet that’s to keep it from icing over and to keep people from slipping.

 The drink menu is simple: Sweet, Sour, or Bitter.
 Your first drink (included in your admission) comes in a plastic cup, so if you want the fun ice cup, you’ll have to order a second drink.